marcoperic/AI-Transcription-PaaS-Backend/readme.md

 Use https://gist.github.com/carlopires/1262033/c52ef0f7ce4f58108619508308372edd8d0bd518 for country codes.

 TODO: Complete testing with the load balancer and multiple workers.
 Slower inference speed is acceptable when there are more workers to balance the load.
+TODO: Load balancer should be reconfigured so that the workers with the least jobs are assigned new jobs.
+CPU load is too inconsistent.

 ## BENCHMARKS